Quodatum/xqlint/Readme.md

 # XQLint

 This is a fork of the marvelous [wcandillon/xqlint](https://github.com/wcandillon/xqlint).
-The goal is to support browser hosted XQuery code editing for current versions (9.6) of BaseX.
+The goal is to support browser hosted XQuery code editing for BaseX currently version 9.6.

 Two  where this can be used are the [Ace editor](https://github.com/ajaxorg/ace) and VS code extension DotJoshJohnson's [XML tools](https://github.com/DotJoshJohnson/vscode-xml)